Luis de Rosas: Politics in New Mexico

 De Rosas employed Native American labor to manufacture products to sell, both prisoners captured from enemy tribes and the inhabitants of several Amerindian villages.
-The first ones worked in his weaving workshop in Santa Fe, while that the second ones were employed in their own villages.
+The first ones worked in his weaving workshop in Santa Fe, while the second ones were employed in their own villages.
 He also forced Native Americans to work on plantations.
 In addition, he traded with the Apache.

 Confrontations with the Franciscans

 After De Rosas took office in New Mexico, many Spanish residents rebelled against him because of the confrontation between De Rosas and the Franciscans.
 The Franciscans were the main religious group in the Spanish colonies of Americas, aiming to evangelize the natives; they and de Rosas issued complaints and accusations against each other, causing political instability in the colony.
 Revolts and riots spread across New Mexico.

 De Rosas accused the friars of not granting the sacraments and confessions to parishioners, even if they asked for it, and to excommunicate some of them.

 The Franciscans accused De Rosas of having accepted the capture of Apaches, some of whom were enslaved and traded in other places of New Spain, while others were taken to his own workshop, in the capital of New Mexico, to work for him.
 According to the Franciscans, De Rosas introduced both Christians and non-Christian Native Americans to a situation of near–slavery, forcing them to work long hours.
-He gave permission the Native Americans to exercise some of the rites of their particular religions if they allowed him to sell some of his property.
+He gave the Native Americans permission to exercise some of the rites of their particular religions if they allowed him to sell some of his property.
 In addition, De Rosas was upset when he learned that the Indigenous did not have the required hides for exchange them for his knives in the Pecos Pueblo lands.
 He accused the Franciscans for this fact, and jailed one.
 The Franciscans complained about the fact that De Rosas had been bribed by his predecessor, Francisco Martínez de Baeza.
 However, De Rosas dismissed this, arguing that the Franciscans' objections to him began when he ordered the closure of an illegal sweatshop in a mission.
 The workshop exploited child Amerindian labor, but the Franciscans had since tried to provoke revolts against De Rosas in the province.

 So, after the imprisonment of a delinquent by De Rosas, two Franciscans promoted the prisoner's release sending a crowd to the Palace of the Governors gates to demand his release.
 Many citizens of the province participated in that revolt, among them 73 of the 120 soldiers New Mexico employed.
 The Franciscans "withheld the Sacrament" from De Rosas and "threatened his life".
 In the spring of 1638, Father Perea, who investigated the allegations about De Rosas, decided to leave the Inquisition.
 In January 1640, De Rosas forced all the ecclesiastics of Santa Fe to left the city, and when two of them, particularly two priests, returned the city three months later, De Rosas hit them with a stick, causing them significant injuries.